chatwoot/docs/docs/self-hosted/configuration/features/integrations/instagram-channel-setup.md

 To use Instagram Channel, you have to create a Facebook app in the developer portal.
 You can find more details about creating Facebook developer app [here](./facebook-channel-setup.md).

-1. Click on the `Create App` button
+1. Click on the "Create App" button

 ![facebook_create_app](./images/facebook/facebook-create-app.png)

-2. Select the option `Other`.
+2. Select the option "Other".

 ![facebook_other_app](./images/facebook/facebook_other_app.png)

-3. For the app type, choose `Business`.
+3. For the app type, choose "Business"

 ![facebook_business](./images/facebook/facebook_business.png)